whuysmans/vuewp/README.md

 + add animations

 ### SEO
-+ after a lot of trial and error, I decided to redirect the bots through mod_rewrite to the base WP install; a poor man's SSR; a node server on the backend was outside the scope of this demo, since my intent was to provide all backend functionality in a single WP plugin.
++ after a lot of trial and error, I decided to redirect the bots through mod_rewrite to the base WP install: a poor man's SSR; a node server on the backend was outside the scope of this demo, since my intent was to provide all backend functionality in a single WP plugin.
 It is probably bad, but it's working.
+I included a htaccess file for demonstration purposes.